 https://iclfi.org/pubs/wv/1182/kamala-mania

 For those who tuned in to the debate between Harris and Trump, you saw each proclaim that things would only get worse if the other gets into office.
 On that score, they are both right.
 No matter if Trump or Harris is president, the situation will be disastrous for us all.
 The population’s justified fear about their futures found no solace in these two creeps who have absolutely nothing to offer working people.
 It still remains to be seen who will be the next overseer of Washington, Wall Street and the banks.
-Just a couple months ago, after Biden’s decrepit state was on full display in the first presidential debate, it looked like Trump was a shoe-in to win the White House.
+Just a couple months ago, after Biden’s decrepit state was on full display in the first presidential debate, it looked like Trump was a shoo-in to win the White House.

 Since Biden withdrew from the race and Harris stepped in to resuscitate the Democrats, there has been a liberal media frenzy facilitated by black Democratic Party sellouts and the labor traitors who paint her as “one of us.”
 The aim is to convince all those who are pissed at being screwed by Biden to go for his cop-loving side-chick, who is as responsible as he is for the state of things today—the rising cost of living, the unabated cop terror, the war in Ukraine and genocide in Gaza.
 Harris wants to be “unburdened by what has been”—like the overturn of Roe v.
 Wade under her watch, to better sell herself as a defender of abortion rights.
 The enthusiasm for Harris has shifted the electoral terrain somewhat and momentarily breathed a little life into the decaying neoliberal order in this country.